timlichen/kahtizzle/new_ideas.md

 ## Metropolises

 Another feature of Cities and Knights is the Metropolis upgrade for Cities.
 An idea is we can have these simply be uber cities that give one of each resource around that Metropolis if one of its hexes gets rolled.
 Let's say we roll an 8 on Sheep next to a Metropolis; you get 2 Sheep, but also 1 of each resource also bordering the Metropolis, so like 1 ore and 1 wheat as well.

+Metropolises can increase in cost the more you have so they can't be spammed.
+Upgrading from a City should cost like 2 of every resource, then go up by one every time you make another Metropolis.

 ## City Walls